 VII.
 TERMINATION

-This MOA shall terminate upon receipt by SHPO and Developer of the National Park Service approval or conditional approval of the Part 2 Historic Preservation Certification Application.
+This MOA shall terminate upon receipt by SHPO and the National Park Service Technical Preservation Services approval or conditional approval of the Part 2 Historic Preservation Certification Application.

 If any signatory to this MOA determines that its terms will not or cannot be carried out, that party shall immediately consult with the other parties to attempt to develop an amendment per Stipulation VIII, above.
 If within thirty (30) days (or another time period agreed to by all signatories) an amendment cannot be reached, any signatory may terminate the MOA upon written notification to the other signatories.